Nagendra1997/mesibo-documentation/chatbot-scripting.md

 ## Building an FAQ chatbot

 ### 1. Create a Dialogflow agent
-Go to Dialogflow Console and create an agent.
+Go to Dialogflow Console and create an agent with the project name `mesibo-dialoflow`.
 Refer [Creating an Agent](https://cloud.google.com/dialogflow/docs/quick/api#create-an-agent)

 ### 2. Import the sample Mesibo FAQ chatbot
 The sample chatbot model is trained on questions and answers on the Mesibo FAQ page.
 Intents and entities are defined based on this model.
 The entire FAQ chatbot model files are provided which you can explore and build your own chatbots.